SEARCH WEBSITE

 UNIT OVERVIEWS

-Educators are brain changers through the learning experiences they create (Willis, ca 2018).
-They are neural architects working with students/clients (Fuller, 2019).
-It is critical to have informed knowledge about the brain to maximise learning and wellness.
-In this unit, you will learn how our social brain connects with others in ways that are core to our very existence.
-You will learn too about neurobiological fundamentals and how neuroplasticity drives the development of neural networks in learning and memory, the role of stress responses in learning, and how sleep, nutrition and movement are critical to a healthy brain.
-You will gain neuroscientific insights into evidence-based findings, both contemporary and emerging, to enhance your practices to create optimal learning environments that underpin achievement and wellness.
+Educators are brain changers through the learning experiences they create.
+They are neural architects working with students/clients.
+Having informed knowledge about the brain is critical to maximise learning and wellness.
+In this unit, you will learn how our social brain connects with others in ways that are core to our existence.
+You will learn about neurobiological fundamentals, how neuroplasticity drives the development of neural networks in learning and memory, the role of stress responses in learning, and how sleep, nutrition and movement are critical to a healthy brain.
+You will gain neuroscientific insights into contemporary and emerging evidence-based findings to enhance your practices and create optimal learning environments that underpin achievement and wellness.

-Educators and other professionals quite literally change the brain of students/clients – they are ‘neuroplasticians’ (Willis, ca 2018).
-Learn how findings from Psychology, Education and Neuroscience (PEN) disciplines co-jointly support brain-friendly principles to improve both achievement and wellness.
-Learn too about the many neuromyths that abound and how to challenge and avoid those.
-Unit content is carefully selected from authoritative sources such as Tokuhama-Espinosa, Willis, The Science of Learning Research Centre (SLRC), Howard-Jones, Siegel and other prominent, cutting-edge researchers in Educational Neuroscience.
-You will learn about research-based findings that have immediate practical use with learners including young people and colleagues.
+Educators and other professionals quite literally change the brain of students/clients – they are ‘neuroplasticians’.
+You will learn how findings from Psychology, Education and Neuroscience (PEN) disciplines co-jointly support brain-friendly principles to improve both achievement and wellness and about the many neuromyths that abound and how to challenge and avoid those.
+The unit content is carefully selected from authoritative sources such as Tokuhama-Espinosa, Willis, The Science of Learning Research Centre (SLRC), Howard-Jones, Siegel and other prominent, cutting-edge researchers in Educational Neuroscience.
+You will learn about research-based findings that have immediate practical use with learners, including young people and colleagues.
 You will review contemporary brain teaching guidelines and use those to enhance your practices utilising integrative reflections.

 EDED20513 Learning and Memory - A Neuroscientific View